Foundations in Constructive Dialogue

 Foundations in Constructive Dialogue is offered as an interactive professional development workshop for faculty and staff.

-- Delivery: Offered as open-enrollment or private campus workshops
+- Delivery: Offered as a private campus workshop or through a public virtual cohort

 The workshop combines research insights, structured dialogue practice, and applied facilitation techniques.